 If you purchase your tickets ahead of time (recommended during busy seasons), for Blue Star you’ll be able to pick up your tickets at the Blue Star agent at the ferry port.

 We only stayed one full day and night to make sure we got to our next destination on time.
-And glad we did, there wasn’t a lot to do where we were, and at night time it didn’t feel the safest.
+And glad we did, there wasn’t a lot to do where we were, so be sure to pick a location that’s close the market or the train station.
+An Airbnb or hotel close to a busy street will do you good!

 Where to Stay

-Greece is relatively safe, so a hostel is a good option.
+Greece is super foreign friendly, so a hostel is a good option.
 We stayed at Fivos Hostel which was perfectly located.
 Very close to most of the sightseeing we did in Athens.

 What to Do